Cockburn School is an academy converter. It is part of the Cockburn Multi-academy Trust.

 If the number of applications does not exceed the number of places available, all applicants will be granted a place at the school.
 If there are more applications than available places (oversubscription), the following oversubscription criteria will be used to allocate places:

-A) children in public care or fostered under an arrangement made by the local authority, special guardianship order or children who were previously looked after but ceased to be so because they were adopted or become subject to a Child Arrangements Order or Special Guardianship Order (See Note 1) B) students without an EHCP who have exceptional medical or mobility needs which the school feels can only be realistically met by Cockburn School.
-(See Note 2)
+Children in public care or fostered under an arrangement made by the local authority, special guardianship order or children who were previously looked after but ceased to be so because they were adopted or become subject to a Child Arrangements Order or Special Guardianship Order (See Note 1)

 Children who show a particular aptitude (ie: potential) for one or more of the Performing Arts – music, dance and drama (up to 10% of the intake number by audition).
 Parents/carers will have to complete a supplementary form and your child(ren) go through an audition process.
 Children not demonstrating aptitude will be considered under our other oversubscription criteria for a place at Cockburn School (please see our website for full details and supplementary form for completion)